paruff/fawkes/team-onboarding-how-to.md

 ## invite Github id to project team
 1. log into Github (http://github.com)
-1. access the unisys organization
+1. access the paruff/fawkes organization
 1. select teams from the tabs across the top
 1. select the team you are adding this member to
 1. select the + button to the right of the rest of the teammember on the left